 Crowdcube is another online investing site that lets investors choose which projects they want to back.
-It’s a great way for entrepreneurs to spread the risk of their new ventures a bit, while still getting the “grown up” funding of investors without needing to deal with banks and financial institutions who typically aren’t interested in smaller projects.
+It’s a great way for entrepreneurs to spread the risk of their new ventures a bit, while still getting the “grown up” funding of investors without needing to deal with banks and financial institutions that typically aren’t interested in smaller projects.

 I like the directness of this website’s name, as if it’s a command and not just an explanation of what they do.
-Similar to GoFundMe, another bossy platform, GoGetFunding will let you raise funds for any cause, whether personal, nonprofit or even a business.
+Similar to GoFundMe, GoGetFunding will let you raise funds for any cause, whether personal, nonprofit or even a business.

-The only difference is, you’ve got some skin in the game — it costs $179 per month to be on Fundable, and they take 3.5 percent + $.30 of every transaction.
+The only difference is, you have some skin in the game — it costs $179 per month to be on Fundable, and they take 3.5% + $.30 of every transaction.
 You can give rewards (items like prizes or product pre-orders) or give equity in your company.

-Whether it’s lending $250 to a women’s sewing group in Burkina Faso to buy sewing materials, or $2,000 to an Armenian photojournalist, you can loan a small amount to any borrower you choose, and as the loan is paid back, you can make a little bit of money in return.
-This is a way to help deserving individuals, especially in underserved parts of the world, get just a little bit of money to make a vast difference in their lives.
+Whether it’s lending $250 to a women’s sewing group in Burkina Faso to buy sewing materials, or $2,000 to an Armenian photojournalist, you can loan a small amount to any borrower you choose.
+Plus, as the loan is paid back, you can make a little bit of money in return.
+(They have a 96.8% repayment rate.)

 Crowdfund for success

 Figure out your end goal, and start your research.
 Find a platform that will suit you and your desires, and then go all in.

 Part of being an entrepreneur is having the drive and passion to ask for money when you need it.
-These crowdfunding platforms make asking for that money much easier, and even lets you give your donors and supporters a little something in return.
+These crowdfunding platforms make asking for that money much easier, and even let you give your donors and supporters a little something in return.

 Note: All rates and fees were current at the time of writing, but are subject to change.
 Check each crowdfunding platform for the most up-to-date information.